Vatican Cancels Public Advent and Christmas Liturgies Amid COVID Surge

 Sometimes sacraments such as confession can be received through a “perfect act of contrition” if one has no access to a priest, he said, but added: “There’s no real substitute for receiving the real sacrament.”

-Father Haffner cautioned that excessive limits which lead to the complete denial of the sacraments due to fear of spreading the coronavirus seems unnecessary.“You can have some limitations, it’s possible, but these shouldn’t go on very long,” he said.
+Father Haffner cautioned that excessive limits which lead to the complete denial of the sacraments due to fear of spreading the coronavirus seems unnecessary.
+“You can have some limitations, it’s possible, but these shouldn’t go on very long,” he said.
 A trained scientist, Father Haffner said he saw the Vatican’s instructions on Christmas liturgies as a “prudential decision” as conditions could be “right for the coronavirus to be very much alive” when the weather’s a little colder.

 Obligation Temporarily Lifted